priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 3. In the `aws_key_pair` section, change the `public_key` value to match your SSH key.
 Copy and paste the contents of your aws_key.pub file to the `public_key` string.
 Make sure the string is a single line in the text file.

-4. in the `local_file` section, change the `filename` to be the path to your current directory.
+4. In the `local_file` section, change the `filename` to be the path to your current directory.

 The hosts file is automatically generated and does not need to be changed, change the path to the location of the hosts file.